suparna-banerjee23/Power-Platform-Samples/Canvas App/Share single Dataverse record from Canvas App/Readme.md

 - Deep Linking to a specific screen in the Canvas App
 - Calling a Flow from Canvas App to perform below operations-
   - Check if the requested user already has access into the App, if not, provide Read Only access.
-  - Check if the requested user already has access into the App, if not, provide Read Only access.
   - Check if the requested user already has access into the Dataverse Record, if not, provide Read Only access.
   - Send a mail to the user with Deep link to that specific screen containing the record.